jkrieger6/note-taker/README.md

-# note-taker
+# Note Taker
-a note taker that can be used to write and save notes.
+A note taker that can be used to write and save notes.
 This application will use an Express.js back end and will save and retrieve note data from a JSON file.